- Academic Affairs

 Please thoroughly read the application instructions and criteria that will be used by the review committee.

 Student grants may vary by project.
-Grants in the past have covered round-trip coach airfare from the Baltimore/D.C. area to the host country.
-Additional expenses such as accommodations, visa fees, in-country transportation, meals, and incidentals may be the responsibility of the student.
+Grants will cover the round-trip coach airfare from the Baltimore/D.C. area to the host country.
+Additional expenses such as accommodations, visa fees, in-country transportation, meals, and incidentals will be the responsibility of the student, unless otherwise specified in the project description.
 Fees for airline cancellation or schedule changes made for discretionary reasons after the ticket is purchased also are the responsibility of the student.

 Submit all required forms by the deadlines given by the center (you will receive forms with your award letter)